apacheignite/documentation/web-console/web-agent.md

-Ignite Web Agent is a java standalone application that allow to connect Ignite Grid to Ignite Web Console.
-Ignite Web Agent communicates with grid nodes via REST interface and connects to Ignite Web Console via web-socket.
+Ignite Web Agent is a standalone Java application that allows to establish connection between Ignite Grid and Ignite Web Console.
+Ignite Web Agent communicates with cluster nodes via a REST interface and connects to Ignite Web Console via web-socket.

 Two main functions of Ignite Web Agent:
-* Proxy between Ignite Web Console and Ignite Grid to execute SQL statements.
+* Proxy between Ignite Web Console and Ignite Grid for SQL queries execution purposes.
-* Proxy between Ignite Web Console and user RDBMS to collect database metadata for later CacheTypeMetadata configuration.
+* Proxy between Ignite Web Console and a RDBMS for metadata collection in order to prepare Ignite's `CacheTypeMetadata` configuration.
 [block:api-header]
 {
   "type": "basic",